Minimal log regular models of hyperbolic curves over discrete valuation fields: Introduction

 \begin{thm}[{\cite[Theorem (2.4)]{DM}}] Suppose that $g\geq 2$ and $k$ is algebraically closed.
 Then $C$ has stable reduction (cf.\,Definition \ref{models}) if and only if $J$ has stable reduction. \end{thm}

 Note that, by using elementary descent theory, we can generalize this theorem to the case where $k$ is perfect (and not necessarily algebraically closed).
 In the proof of \cite[Theorem (2.4)]{DM}, the theory of minimal regular models of curves plays the key role.
-In this paper, for (not necessarily proper) curves over $K$, we establish a theory of minimal log regular models similar to the theory of minimal regular models.
+In this paper, for (not necessarily proper) curves over $K$, we establish a theory of minimal log regular models similar to the theory of minimal regular models and give a generalization of Theorem \ref{DMtheorem2.4} to the case where $k$ is not necessarily perfect (cf.\,Corollary \ref{intromain1}).

-Here, we give a brief description of pointed curves and their log regular models (for precise definitions, see \ref{lognotationa}, \ref{curvedfn}, and Notation-Definition \ref{models}).
+Here, we give a brief description of pointed curves and their log regular models (for their precise definitions, see \ref{lognotationa}, \ref{curvedfn}, and Notation-Definition \ref{models}).
 Let $D$ be a reduced closed subscheme of $C$ finite over $K$ and $r$ the rank of $D$ over $\Spec K$.
-Then $(C,C\setminus D)$ is a toric pair, i.e., there exists a log structure on $C$ such that the obtained log scheme is log regular and the open subscheme $C\setminus D$ of $C$ is the trivial locus of the log structure is $C\setminus D$ (cf.\,\ref{lognotationa}).
+Then $(C,C\setminus D)$ is a toric pair, i.e., there exists a log structure on $C$ such that the obtained log scheme is log regular and the open subscheme $C\setminus D$ of $C$ is the trivial locus of the log structure (cf.\,\ref{lognotationa}).
 We write $C^{\log}$ or $(C,D)$ for the resulting log scheme.
-We define a log regular model $\cC^{\log}:=(\cC,\cD)$ of $(C,D)$ to be a model $\cC$ of $C$ such that $(\cC,C\setminus D)$ is a toric pair and $\cD$ is the scheme theoretic closure of $D$ in $\cC$.
+We define a log regular model $\cC^{\log}$ of $C^{\log}$ to be a log regular scheme $\cC^{\log}$ whose underlying scheme $\cC$ is a model of $C$ such that $(\cC,C\setminus D)$ is a toric pair.
 In the following, for any log scheme $X^{\log}$, we write $X$ for the underlying scheme of $X^{\log}$.